-self-employment).
+Both the income to the Social Security program and the benefits paid are related to total OASDI covered earnings (i.e., the combination of OASDI covered wages and OASDI covered net earnings from self-employment).
 For this reason, the growth in average earnings, not average wages, is the subject of the balance of this section.
-The future real growth rates in average U.S. earnings, average U.S. wages, and the average OASDI covered wage, are expected to be similar, with the sources of minor differences described below.
+The future real growth rates in average U.S. earnings, average U.S. wages, and the average OASDI covered wage are expected to be similar, with the sources of minor differences described below.

-For the 2022 Trustees Report, the average annual rate of increase in average real OASDI covered earnings, over the 65-year period from 2031 to 2096, is assumed to be 1.71 percent, 1.12 percent, and 0.54 percent for alternatives I, II, and III, respectively.
-These values are unchanged from those in the 2021 Trustees Report.
+For the 2023 Trustees Report, the average annual rate of increase in average real OASDI covered earnings, over the 65-year period from 2032 to 2097, is assumed to be 1.74 percent, 1.14 percent, and 0.55 percent for alternatives I, II, and III, respectively.
+These values are slightly greater than those in the 2022 Trustees Report.

-3.3 Measures of Real Earnings Growth: Economy-Wide and OASDI Covered Earnings
+3.3 Measures of Real Growth: Economy-Wide and OASDI Covered Earnings